HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Asia >

 On July 15, 2009, Khan Resources Inc. announced that it was informed by the Mineral Resources Authority of Mongolia ("MRAM") that the mining license 237A of the joint venture company Central Asia Uranium Corporation, Limited, which is one of the two primary licenses for Khan's Dornod uranium deposit, has been temporarily suspended for three months due to alleged violations cited by inspectors from Mongolia's State Inspection Agency on their visit to the Dornod site in mid April, 2009.

 On Dec.
-4, 2008, Khan Resources Inc. announced that it has signed a Letter of Intent (LOI) with Marubeni Corporation external link of Japan relating to uranium exploration and mining in Mongolia.
+4, 2008, Khan Resources Inc. announced that it has signed a Letter of Intent (LOI) with Marubeni Corporation of Japan relating to uranium exploration and mining in Mongolia.
 The Energy Division of Marubeni is interested in working with Khan on the Mongolian Dornod uranium project.

 On Aug.
 15, 2007 Khan Resources Inc. announced that it has completed a Pre-Feasibility Study for its Dornod Uranium Project in north eastern Mongolia.
 The study assumes a uranium price of US$55 per lb U3O8, and a through-put of 3,500 tonnes per day over a 15.5 year mine life, which will give an average annual production rate of 2.9 million lbs U3O8 [1115 t U], at a cost of US$19.99 per lb U3O8 or US$49.21 per tonne of ore.
 The capital cost of the project is projected to be approximately US$283 million.